Table of Contents

 - Can assist in various enzyme reactions.

-- Often made from vitamins.
+- Often derived from vitamins.

 - Example: NAD and NADP contain the vitamin niacin.